nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version is adding further improvements for error handling and automatic recovery on iOS.
+This version is adding further improvements htmlFor error handling and automatic recovery on iOS.
 The improvements include detection and automatic recovery in cases of stalled video playback due to decoding issues and in cases of buffering errors that could formerly lead to playback stopping.
-For further informations see the [feature description](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_media_error_recovery/) for media error recoveries and the `errorcode` [definitions](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_api#nanoplayererrorcode--codenumbercode) in the documentation.
+For further informations see the [feature description](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_media_error_recovery/) htmlFor media error recoveries and the `errorcode` [definitions](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_api#nanoplayererrorcode--codenumbercode) in the documentation.

 Another improvement is related to `updateSource` API calls made during LOADING state.